 If you want to write better marketing copy, you need to make your readers relate to your message.
 To achieve that, you have to speak to them directly when you write.

-Use ‘you’, ‘your’ and ‘we’ as much as possible to create a link, show your understanding of their situation and that what you have to say is relevant to them personally.
+Use ‘you’, ‘your’ and ‘we’ as much as possible to create a link.
+Show your understanding of their situation and make it clear that what you have to say is relevant to them personally.

 4. Know your goal